It’s a never ending battle of making your cars better and also trying to be better yourself. – Dale Earnhardt, Race Car Driver

 - Car Insurance.
 Regardless of how good of a driver one is, there are those on the road that are not.
 Make sure collision coverage is part of your next or current insurance policy.
 Will this make your monthly rates go up somewhat?
 Yes.
 But, should something happen to your car, this will save you hours of time and money.
+This is why it is very important to have car insurance.
+You can get low cost car insurance here if you wanted, so you don’t have to spend a fortune on your car insurance.
 Having more time and money is a form of abundance.
 I also suggest going with a reputable company and broker.
 Mercury, Geico, and Progressive are excellent examples of great insurance companies.
 Consumer Affairs has a great article on the best car insurance companies for 2015 here: http://www.consumeraffairs.com/insurance/car.html Even if you live in New Hampshire (the only state that does not require car insurance by law), I strongly recommend having good insurance with collision coverage.
 Also, consider joining The Auto Club, as their membership perks are truly excellent – providing one with more time and money, and thus more abundance.

 - Music.
 I consider this an essential part to driving.
 Make sure your car has a great sound system and a good working radio.
 Also have CD’s or your own portable music with you as well, in case the radio has nothing of appeal.
 Having music playing in the car makes the ride seem much shorter than it actually is.